NSHipster/articles/2015-09-26-swift-documentation.md

     - Nate Cook
 category: Swift
 tags: swift
 excerpt: "Code structure and organization is a matter of pride for developers.
 Clear and consistent code signifies clear and consistent thought.
-Read on to learn about the recent changes to documentation with Xcode 6 & Swift."
+Read on to learn about the recent changes to documentation with Xcode 7 & Swift 2."
 revisions:
     "2014-07-28": Original publication.
     "2015-05-05": Extended detail on supported markup; revised examples.
+    "2015-09-26": Updated to new format in Xcode 7.
 status:
-    swift: 1.2
+    swift: 2.0
 ---

 Code structure and organization is a matter of pride for developers.
 Clear and consistent code signifies clear and consistent thought.
 Even though the compiler lacks a discerning palate when it comes to naming, whitespace, or documentation, it makes all of the difference for human collaborators.

-Readers of NSHipster will no doubt remember the [article about documentation published last year](http://nshipster.com/documentation/), but a lot has changed with Xcode 6 (fortunately, for the better, in most cases).
+Readers of NSHipster will no doubt remember the [article about documentation published last year](http://nshipster.com/documentation/), but a lot has changed with Xcode 6 and again in Xcode 7 (fortunately, for the better, in most cases).
 So this week, we'll be documenting the here and now of documentation for aspiring Swift developers.

 Let's dive in.